MeetK2003/codealpha_secure-file-transfer/README.md

-# codealpha_ tak to create secure-file-transfer
+# codealpha_ task to create secure-file-transfer

 Task of CodeAlpha about making Secure File Transfer Application